thenineteen/Semiology-Visualisation-Tool/README.md

 <h2 align="center"> Seizure Semiology lateralisation and localisation values
-<h2 align="center"> 11230 localising and 2391 lateralising datapoints
+<br> 11230 localising and 2391 lateralising datapoints
-<h2 align="center"> 4,643 patients' data from 309 included original journal articles
+<br> 4,643 patients' data from 309 included original journal articles

 <h3 align="center"> For research purposes only.
 Not for clinical use (yet). </p>